iambrc/AutoHomePlan/README.md

 ### 4.Visualization of scene graphs

 Here, we use [Graphviz](https://graphviz.org/) to visualize the scene graph.
+You can install Graphviz and add it to environment variable PATH.

-You can save the scene graph as a .dot file and run the following code to obtain the scene graph:
+The dot files are stored in the [Asset/SceneGraph](Assets/SceneGraph) folder.
+You can run the following code to obtain the scene graph:

 ```
 dot -Tpng input.dot -o output.png